This post was created in partnership with Behr who provided paint we love!

 So admittedly, this was one of the easiest and most straight forward DIY projects we’ve ever tackled, but the reason this project was still one of our most exciting yet is because we found an awesomely affordable way to get the two beautiful wood Adirondack chairs we had wanted for so long in the exact color we wanted.
 And we didn’t sacrifice quality at all in the process.
 Success!
 See the complete How To below.

-DIY Painted Adirondack Chairs How To
+Supplies Needed for your DIY Painted Adirondack Chairs

 Paint Brush of Your Choice (I love using this Wooster brush for pieces like this with lots of nooks and crannies, but a lot of surface area)